andreirosu11/build-your-local-ragstack-chatbot/README.md

 streamlit run app_4.py
 ```

 You can now start your questions-and-answer interaction with the Chatbot.
-Of course, as there is no integration with the Astra DB Vector Store, there will not be contextualized answers.
+Of course, as there is no integration with the DataStax Enterprise Vector Store, there will not be contextualized answers.
 As there is no streaming built-in yet, please give the agent a bit of time to come up with the complete answer at once.

 Let's start with the question: